 Benylin Expectorant Side Effects

-Note: This page contains information about the side effects of dextromethorphan / guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name Benylin Expectorant.
+Note: This document contains side effect information about dextromethorphan / guaifenesin.
+Some dosage forms listed on this page may not apply to the brand name Benylin Expectorant.

 For Healthcare Professionals

 Applies to dextromethorphan/guaifenesin: oral capsule, oral capsule extended release, oral elixir, oral granule, oral liquid, oral suspension extended release, oral tablet, oral tablet extended release.

 The manufacturer has not provided adverse event information.[Ref]

 1. "Product Information.
 Robafen DM (dextromethorphan-guaifenesin)."
 Major Pharmaceuticals Inc (2019):